 Deficit Hawks Ignore the Wisdom of Spending, Are Obsessed with Cutting Benefits

-Simpson and Bowles decided to include cuts to Social Security in the mix, even though Social Security has not contributed to the deficit.
+To no one’s surprise the co-chairs decided to include cuts to Social Security in the mix, even though Social Security has not contributed to the deficit.
+The program has a designated payroll tax and is prohibited from spending beyond the money provided by the tax.
+It is structurally impossible for the program to affect the deficit.